 Sheridan Coronavirus Information

-- The Sheridan campus is closed for onsite learning and school activities until further notice.
+- The Sheridan campus is closed for onsite learning and school activities until 3/30/20.

-- Community members are asked to report potential COVID-19 exposure immediately to school nurse Annie Wilcoxen, even while the campus is closed.
+- Report potential COVID-19 exposure immediately to school nurse Annie Wilcoxen, even while the campus is closed.

 Why did Sheridan decide to discontinue onsite education and school activities?